drumnickydrum/sequencer/README.md

 ### 2/29/2021

+> 4:00pm:

+- Copy pattern is implemented.
+Need to figure out the look of the UI.

 > 12:00pm:

 - Slick'd up the slicing and scheduling a bit.
 Instead of a `slice` property I now use an array of notes, similar to how Tone does the `Schedule` subdivision.
 It works and reads pretty clean.